Self-Study Survey Frequently Asked Questions

 We provide you with access to an online portal which shows you how many respondents you have received from each group so you can track when your school is done.
 This administration option provides total security by tracking exactly who has and hasn't participated in the survey.
 This administration option is more expensive than the access code admin version, so we provide both options to allow schools to select what is best for them.

-To register your school for a Self Study survey, simply send an email directly to our project manager, Judi Sabella (firstname.lastname@example.org).
-Judi will email you a link to our secure online registration form.
+To register your school for a Self Study survey, simply send an email to firstname.lastname@example.org).
+We will email you a link to our secure online registration form.
 Once completed, you will receive instructions on how to administer the survey at your school.

 It takes about 15 minutes to take each survey.